Ezequiel Duran Player Props: Rangers vs. White Sox

 Ezequiel Duran At The Plate

-- Duran has driven home a run in 24 games this year (29.3%), including more than one RBI in 14.6% of his games and producing three or more of his team's runs on two occasions..
+- Duran has driven in a run in 24 games this season (28.9%), including 12 games with more than one RBI (14.5%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.